 Post by Jeran from Oleander+Palm

 Hey friends, it’s Jeran from Oleander + Palm.
 I’m excited to share with you a really easy DIY felt ball wreath tutorial that used a couple fun products from The Land of Nod and a 6” metal hoop from the craft store.
-I’m all for decorating every room a little for the Holidays.
+I’m all for adding a few holiday decorations to every room of the house.
 My kids all have their own little mini Christmas trees in their bedrooms so that they can load them up with all their favorites and the fun ones they make at school.
 But, this year I made these cute little wreaths to hand on the end of the girl’s beds.
 You might remember their adorable bedroom that was in The Land of Nod catalogue, it’s jam packed with cute Nod pieces.

 - Felt Garland